AyanoNK/Three-chronometers-Threading/README.md

 # Three chronometers/Threading
- Three chronometers using threading library in Python
+ Chronometers using threading and Tkinter libraries in Python.